Aurumaker72/Mupen-Lua-Universal-GUI/README.md

 ```

 #### Adding controls to your scene
-Add a controls table to the created scene by using its `AddControls(t)` method
+Add a controls dictionary to the created scene by using its `AddControls(t)` method
 ```lua
 mainScene:AddControls({